akinsbo/Day2Dev/log.md

 #run cucumber
 $ node_modules/.bin/cucumber-js

+#this can also run the step-definitions
+$ node_modules/.bin/cucumber-js -r features/step-definitions

 #install selenium web-driver
 npm install selenium web-driver (didn't work - but no worries, leave it for now)